How Ajax replaced their biggest transfer sales, from Suarez to De Jong

 Before joining Manchester United, there was a strong possibility of Van de Beek learning at the feet of Zinedine Zidane, but for whatever reason, Real Madrid never made that dream transfer happen.
 This speculation came on the back of him playing a pivotal role in Ajax’s unexpected Champions League semi-final run.
 These are big shoes to fill and highly promising Ghanian midfielder Mohammed Kudus is looking to do just that.

-The 20-year-old received rave reviews during his stay at Danish outfit Nordsjælland, where he displayed the kind of skillset Van de Beek brought to Ajax’s game.
+The 21-year-old received rave reviews during his stay at Danish outfit Nordsjælland, where he displayed the kind of skillset Van de Beek brought to Ajax’s game.
 Even before the season has got underway, he’s impressed his new coaches with head boss Ten Hag expecting big things from him.
 There’s strong competition for places, but in pre-season, Kudus looked to be made of the right stuff to eventually make Van de Beek’s former spot his own which he subsequently did.
-Unfortunately, after just making four league appearances, the new signee picked up a serious knee injury against Liverpool in the Champions League which he’s yet to recover from.
+Unfortunately, Kudus has been restricted to just 35 league appearances across three campaigns so far, suffering with injuries.

 Sold: Frenkie de Jong (€75m) | Successor: Ryan Gravenberch (youth)